Percy Jackson: Characterization

-Friends
+Percy is the son of Poseidon, god of the sea.
+His mother, Sally Jackson, married Gabe Ugliano when Percy was young.
+Between the time of The Battle of the Labyrinth and The Last Olympian, Sally marries Paul Blofis.
+Percy has a half-brother named Tyson, a Cyclops.

 Percy's oldest friend is Grover Underwood, a satyr originally tasked with protecting him and bringing him safely to Camp Half-Blood.
-His next-oldest friend is Annabeth Chase, whom he meets when she helps nurse him back to health after his first fight with the Minotaur.
+His next-oldest friend is Annabeth Chase, whom he first meets when she helps nurse him back to health after his first fight with the Minotaur in The Lightning Thief.
 The two accompany him on his first, and most of his subsequent, quests.

 Percy is also close to many other characters in the book series.
-His closest friends include Thalia Grace, daughter of Zeus and leader of the Hunters of Artemis; Luke Castellan, son of Hermes (at first Percy's friend, then his enemy, and finally Percy's friend at the time of his death); Nico di Angelo, son of Hades; Rachel Elizabeth Dare, a mortal Pythia, or host of a prophetic spirit; Hazel Levesque, daughter of Pluto; Leo Valdez, son of Hephaestus; Jason Grace, son of Jupiter; Piper McLean, daughter of Aphrodite; and Frank Zhang, son of Mars.
-Frank Zhang is also a descendant of Periclymenus, descendant of Poseidon, and so distantly related to Percy.
-Percy also has a unique relationship with Clarisse La Rue, daughter of Ares and Camp Half-Blood's resident bully, whom he allegedly dislikes but often helps.
+His closest friends include Thalia Grace, daughter of Zeus and leader of the Hunters of Artemis; Luke Castellan, son of Hermes; Nico di Angelo, son of Hades; Rachel Elizabeth Dare, a mortal Pythia; Hazel Levesque, daughter of Pluto; Leo Valdez, son of Hephaestus; Jason Grace, son of Jupiter; Piper McLean, daughter of Aphrodite; and Frank Zhang, son of Mars.

-Romantic relationships

-Percy's oldest romantic relationship is with Annabeth Chase.
-Their relationship gradually changes throughout the first series, with the goddess Aphrodite first insinuating that it was romantic in The Titan's Curse, when Percy undertakes a quest to free Annabeth from the Titan Atlas.
-However, Percy's first move towards a serious relationship does not occur until the final pages of The Last Olympian.

-Other romantic relationships are shown to have been possibilities before this however.
-As the final battle with the Titans approaches after The Battle of the Labyrinth, Percy spends time with his mortal friend Rachel Dare.
-Their relationship causes Chase to become jealous and helps enact the events of The Last Olympian.
-Towards the end of the book, Rachel realizes that her attraction is not to Percy, but to the mythological world he is in, because of her destiny as the next Oracle of Delphi.

-Three other characters in the novels are romantically interested in Percy, though he remains mostly oblivious.
-Nico di Angelo's hero worship of Percy turns into an ever-worsening crush on him; at the same time, Nico resents Percy because he believes that Percy had allowed his sister Bianca to die in battle.
-The second is Calypso, who was banished to the island of Ogygia.
-The third is Reyna Ramírez-Arellano.